Tauranga double-murder accused denies alleged killings

 A 25-year-old man has denied fatally shooting two Tauranga men at an Omanawa property.

-The 25-year-old defendant pleaded not guilty to two counts of murder when he appeared in the Tauranga High Court today via audiovisual link from prison.
+The accused pleaded not guilty to two counts of murder when he appeared in the High Court at Tauranga today via audiovisual link from prison.

 The charges relate to the alleged shooting deaths of Paul Lasslett and Nick Littlewood at an Omanawa property on February 11 this year.